Jean-Francois-C/Threat-Detection-and-Incident-Response/README.md

 + The cyber incident response plan should outline the containment procedure (playbook) that the CSIRT team must follow for each type of incidents / cyber attacks.

 #### STEP 6.
 Eradication
-+ The objective of the sixth step is to eradicate the threat and .
++ The objective of the sixth step is to eradicate the threat.
 + This step could involve various actions such as:
   + remove malicious user/service/machine accounts
   + remove malicious files, services, registry keys, ...